analogdevicesinc/tmcl_ros/README.md

 > - _The command in Terminal 3 auto-stops by itself._

 ### Test Torque Mode
-To do a quick test of Torque Mode, there is a fake torque script that you can run.
+To do a quick test of Torque Mode, there is a fake torque script that the user can run.
 Idea is, this script will send Torque commands (as a ROS topic), then the first motor should be expected to:
 1. Rotate for 5 secs, with torque = 300
 2. Stop for 5secs